 Creationism is now the religionists’ favourite wheeze for attacking scientific method.
 It is a hypothesis based entirely upon faith, not evidence, but they want it to be taught in schools as a possible alternative to evolution – a hypothesis with a great deal of evidence to support it which has stood up for 150 years.
 I have no objection to Creationism being taught in schools, but not as “science”.
 It should be taught, if at all, as part of religious studies, or to illustrate the crucial differences between faith-based and scientific thinking.

 The more religionists succeed in their attack on reason and its proper use, the more the world will descend into a chaotic, strife-ridden mess.
-It’s time to call a halt to the revolt against reason.
+It’s time to call a halt to the religious revolt against reason.